giordanoDaloisio/manila-web/README.md

 The repository is structured as follows:

 - `application/`: contains the source code of the MANILA application.
+Refer to the [README.md](./application/README.md) file in this folder for more information.

 - `replication-package/`: contains the replication package of the performed evaluation.
+Refer to the [README.md](./replication-package/README.md) file in this folder for more information.